Patient Partners Background:

 - Previous experience working constructively with a diverse group of stakeholders.

-- Current knowledge of treatment options in the clinical area being addressed by the project.
+- Current knowledge of and openness to different treatment options in the clinical area being addressed by the project.

 MDEpiNet is currently seeking patient partners who have direct patient experience in the following areas: